Stekelenburg, from Iniesta’s goal to the Eurocup record

 At that very moment, Iniesta was celebrating the most important goal in the history of Spain.
 Eleven years have passed but Maarten Stekelenburg (Haarlem, 22-9-1982) still at the foot of the canyon.
 Not only is he still active, but he is among those chosen by Frank de Boer to play the Eurocup and at 38 years old, he is the oldest footballer of the 24 teams that will participate in the tournament.

 Stekelenburg has been international since 2004, just after the European Championship in Portugal.
-Since then, he has accumulated 59 caps, although he is not looking to start this year’s multi-venue tournament.
+Since then, he has accumulated 59 caps, although heading into this year’s multi-venue tournament he is not aiming for a starter.

 Tim Krul, Dutch goalkeeper at Norwich, seems the one chosen by Frank de Boer to defend the goal of the ‘oranje’ team.
 But if you change your plans, De Boer knows that Stekelenburg will arrive shot: This season he has played the Europa League and Eredivisie matches with Ajax, after Onana was sanctioned for doping.